HubSpot/cms-theme-boilerplate/STYLEGUIDE.md

 ```

 ### Template Screenshots:
-Screenshots should be taken for all non-system type templates for linking in the template's meta data section (see [Template Meta Data](#template-meta-data) above).
+Screenshots should be taken for all templates and linked in the template's meta data section (see [Template Meta Data](#template-meta-data) above).
 The process for creating a screenshot is:

 - Take a full page screenshot of the template
   - Some helpful browser extensions for this are [Nimbus](https://chrome.google.com/webstore/detail/nimbus-screenshot-screen/bpconcjcammlapcogcnnelfmaeghhagj) or [Full Page Screen Capture](https://chrome.google.com/webstore/detail/full-page-screen-capture/fdpohaocaechififmbbbbbknoalclacl)
 - Resize screenshot image to 1000px wide.
 - Save to `/images/template-previews` in the theme.

-_Note: Screenshots should be named after their template.
+**Note:** Screenshots should be named after their template.
 For example the template `home.html` should have a screenshot named `home.png`

+---

 ## Theme Structure

-### Theme Extending
-We are open sourcing our themes and will be building them in a way that will allow developers to extend the theme while still being able to get updates for the main theme files.
-To do this, we are creating the theme with fallback styles so that if a developer removes `fields.json` or `theme-overrides.css`, the theme will still work as expected.
-We are then overriding our base styles with values from theme settings in `theme-overrides.css`.
-Developers will have the opportunity to override any styles from the theme using `extends.css` or something similar if they would like to override any theme styles with their own styles.

 ### Folder Structure
 Files within a theme are organized into folders based on the their type.
-Our theme style sheets are organized using our own version of the [ITCSS methodology](https://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528).
+Our theme style-sheets are organized using our own version of the [ITCSS methodology](https://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528).

 Our general theme folder structure is:
 ```